Bruce Kingma: Academic

 From 2010 to 2013, Kingma was a contributor to the Institute of Museum and Library Services-funded Lib-Value project measuring the return on investment of academic libraries.

 Entrepreneurial

+Bruce Kingma originated the Syracuse Model of Entrepreneurship Education, one of the first universities to focus on helping students start ventures.

 Bruce Kingma is the founder of the award-winning WISE Consortium in 2002 which was the first international consortium of universities in online education.